Marathon Long Run Variations – 5 Sessions To Boost Endurance Gains

 Did you find this information useful?
 Share the post with others using the buttons below.

-Update: I ran my first marathon and it was a roller coaster of emotions.
+Update: my first marathon was a roller coaster of emotions.
 Read my race report here, if you’re interested.

 I am getting closer to the race day and am adding more intensity to my long runs.